chrisboyd/MapChat/README.md

 ## Economic benefits

-1.A town or city can have their own official map-group
+1. A town or city can have their own official map-group

-2.Popular restaurants (or unpopular) could pay to have their restaurant as a flag
+2. Popular restaurants (or unpopular) could pay to have their restaurant as a flag

-3.Tourist locations are marked by flags
+3. Tourist locations are marked by flags

-4.Important city locations are flagged (public libraries, city hall, firehouse, post office . . )
+4. Important city locations are flagged (public libraries, city hall, firehouse, post office . . )

-5.Different layers for city
+5. Different layers for city

-6.Restricted privileges for users
+6. Restricted privileges for users

 ## Social benefits